isamaues/SinesTA/README.md

 Check the INSTALLATION_GUIDE file for examples on running the application and a step by step guide to installing and running the application manually if the installation or the application examples does not run as expected.

 ### 2. ESP 32

+#### Setting Vibration Motor
+Check out the pin sheet of your ESP 32 and plug the corresponding pins of your vibration module that may vary from model to model.
+Some vibration models, as the one being used, already have build in voltage treatment, otherwhise you will need to build the entire system to control the voltage with resistors and stuff.

+#### Uploading the arduino code to ESP32

 Download the file VibrationDecoderESP32.ino and upload the same file to your ESP 32 board using Arduino IDE.
 If it's running, a built in led will turn on and you will be able to pair and bind the devices.

 #### Encoded Classes and corresponding Vibration Patterns